seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 categories: [Azure App Service, Power BI Embedded]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: “Learn how the Bestie app allows Kompis Sverige to accelerate and scale their work to integrate people who have found safety in Sweden.
-This solution is powered by components such as Azure App Service and Power BI Embedded.”
+excerpt: Learn how the Bestie app allows Kompis Sverige to accelerate and scale its work to integrate people who have found safety in Sweden.
+This solution is powered by components such as Azure App Service and Power BI Embedded.
 language: [English]
 verticals: [Social]
 ---